 - Professor Chris Toumazou from the Department of Electrical and Electronic Engineering has developed a 90-minute COVID-19 diagnostic test with his startup, DnaNudge.
 The rapid lab-free accurate test was deployed in urgent patient care settings in May 2020.
 In August 2020, the UK government placed an order for 5.8 million test kits for use in NHS hospitals from September 2020.

 Inform decision makers to influence policy

-During this period of political uncertainty the College has had a strong voice in important debates and discussions taking place in the UK and in the EU.
-Our advocacy has focused on mitigating the impacts of Brexit on our community as well as influencing the future research and higher education landscape.
-This includes providing a dedicated Imperial and the EU website and regular updates for staff and students on key developments.
+Throughout continued Brexit political uncertainty, we have maintained a strong voice in important debates and discussions taking place in the UK and in the EU.
+Our advocacy has focused on mitigating the impacts of Brexit on our community, as well as influencing the future research and higher education landscape.

 Share the wonder and importance of what we do

 The College involves and engages schools, local community groups and residents, patients and the public more widely, through discussions and dialogue, festivals and data collection.